NaziClaus/pleyadaapp/README.md

 ```bash
 docker compose up --build
 ```
-By default the compose file maps `D:/app/Sends` on the host to `/app/download` inside the container.
-Adjust this path if needed.
+The compose file maps the host directory `D:/app/Sends` to `/app/download` inside the container.
+The `SFTP_LOCAL_DIR` variable is overridden to `/app/download` so the application writes into the mounted folder.
+Adjust these paths if needed.
 Database data persists in a named Docker volume.